segmentio/segment-docs/src/connections/destinations/catalog/regal-voice/index.md

 Segment sends Identify calls to Regal Voice as an identify event.

+Identify events are used to create users and update user attributes.
 If an identify event contains a phone, Regal Voice will create a contact in your Audience.

 ## Track